Meridian Dashboard

 You can modify the security framework configuration files to allow access to one or more dashboards without requiring a user to log in:

-1. Create users and configure surveillance views as shown in Dashboard role.
+1. Create users and configure surveillance views as required (see Dashboard role).
 For this example, we will create two dashboards and two users: dashboard1 and dashboard2.

 <servlet>